 m.
 Dodori National Reserve

 Dodori National Reserve is a protected area located in Lamu.
 It is part of a larger area that has been recognized globally as an important cultural heritage area and a prized conservation site by international organizations such as the IUCN, Conservation International, World Wildlife Fund, among others.

 n.
 Boni National Reserve

 Boni National Reserve is a national reserve for conservation and lies in the Garissa.
 Common herbivores in the region include hippopotamus, bushpig, warthog, buffalo, common duiker, topi and waterbuck.
 Common carnivores in the reserve are the vulnerable African wild dog and the aardwolf.

-3. Marine parks
+3. Marine parks in Kenya

 a.
 Kiunga Marine National Reserve